Welcome Laurier members!

 Director, Client Experience

-The myUPP Member Portal is your secure, one-stop-shop platform featuring accessible information and resources to help you manage all pension-related matters.
+You now have access to the myUPP Member Portal – your secure, one-stop-shop platform featuring accessible information and resources to help you manage all pension-related matters.

-• Explore your pension details and available resources, including a video with step-by-step instructions on how to use the Pension Estimate Calculator.
+• Explore available resources, including the Pension Estimate Calculator video.

-• Manage your pension payment details and update your banking information if you’re already receiving a pension.
+• Manage your pension payment details and update banking information if you’re already receiving a pension.

 Once you register for the portal, please take a moment to review and update your personal details, including your spousal and beneficiary information, and your contact information, to ensure your records are up to date and you continue to receive important updates from UPP.